Team207-S2024/team207-s2024/assignments/userneeds-benchmarking.md

 **Description:**

-Patented Self-Calibrating Forecasting pulls data from a sensor in your backyard to give you the most accurate forecast for your exact locationAtomic clock updates time for consistent accuracy and no manual setting ever for DST.
+Patented Self-Calibrating Forecasting pulls data from a sensor in your backyard to give you the most accurate forecast for your exact location Atomic clock updates time for consistent accuracy and no manual setting ever for DST.
 Easy-to-read LCD display.
-Durable, weather resistant construction.
+Durable, weather-resistant construction.
 Strong signal penetration (enhanced 433 MHz)

 **Positive Comments:**